IzzySoprano/Books-MS3/README.md

 User Story:

-> As a user, I want to be able to register to BookTube using an email and password, log in and review a book I have read
+> As a user, I want to be able to register to Books using an email and password, log in and review a book I have read

     Criteria
         - Site must have a database that is fully functional